he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/feat/Dig Quickly.md

 You must physically manipulate an item or make gestures to use an action with this trait.
 Creatures without a suitable appendage can’t perform actions with this trait.
 Manipulate actions often trigger reactions.

 **Shoony:**

-_Note from Nethys: no description was provided for this trait_